With the ever-increasing design surfaces, designers need an easy way to create and maintain consistent designs at scale.

-- Right-click the linked color or linked character style in the Assets panel and select Edit in Source Document.
-The linked color or linked character style is highlighted in the Assets panel (list view by default) of the source document.
+- Right-click the linked component, color or character style in the Assets panel and select Edit in Source Document.
+The asset is highlighted in the Assets panel (list view by default) of the source document.

 To ensure that the naming convention of assets is consistent for all designers using linked assets, linked assets could only be renamed in the source cloud document.
 If you rename a linked asset in the source document, all consuming documents having that linked asset are notified with updates to reflect the new asset names.

-- Double-click the linked color or linked character style.
+- Double-click the linked component, color or linked character style.

-- Right-click the linked color or linked character style and select Rename.
+- Right-click the linked component, color or linked character style and select Rename.